Michele Darr, Capitol Protester

 Following receipt of the ACLU letter, the District Attorney dropped all charges against Darr.
 It is unclear, however, whether and how the state will continue to enforce its “policy.”
 The ACLU will continue to monitor Darr’s treatment as her round-the-clock protest continues.

-ACLU Cooperating Attorneys on the case are Michael E. Swaim of Michael E. Swaim P.C., and Timothy R. Volpert and David W. Blasher of Davis Wright Tremaine LLP.
+ACLU Cooperating Attorneys on the case are Michael E. Swaim of Michael E. Swaim PC, Timothy R. Volpert, Alan Galloway and David W. Blasher of Davis Wright Tremaine LLP and Jossi Davidson (Law Office of Jossi Davidson LLC).